C$17 to Play in ALL the World's Richest Lottery Jackpots + No Win Refund Guarantee!

-When it comes to choosing how to play the lottery, punters have a wealth of choice – from regional and national lotteries to overseas lottos and instant win scratch cards, there are numerous ways to play.
-It's important each punter understand these key things players should consider before picking a lottery product.
+When it comes to choosing how to play the lotto, punters have a wealth of choice – from regional and national lotteries to overseas lottos and instant win scratch cards, there are numerous ways to play.
+It's important each punter understand these key things players should consider before picking an online lotto product.

 One of the most basic things to consider is whether you want to play an 'instant win' game or a 'wait for number draw' game.
 The benefit of scratch card games is, of course, that players can find out instantly whether they've scooped a prize, as opposed to waiting for a weekly or bi-weekly draw.
 The odds of winning on a scratch card are potentially also higher than winning a significant prize on a conventional lottery.
 On the other hand, by playing a large-scale lottery, the jackpot prizes that entrants stand to win can be considerably larger.

 Players who lack the patience to wait for draws might therefore prefer instant win games – although there's no reason to necessarily choose between the two.
 Leading lottery operators have provided scratch card 'side games' for years, often taking advantage of licensing deals with recognisable names like Monopoly – and users can play these directly online when entering their weekly lottery draws.

 As mentioned above, jackpot size is an important factor to consider.
 Jackpots can vary significantly between lotteries, spanning from thousands to millions.
 For instance, the UK’s National Lottery hosts draws worth millions, whereas the top Health Lottery jackpot goes up to £100,000.
 Each major operator typically has a showcase lottery that captures most of the attention, but will then host smaller lottery offerings.
 In the UK, residents can enter the smaller Thunder Ball and Lotto Hotpicks draws in addition to the core Lotto draw.